 The Bursar's Office issues all refunds to students withdrawing from Holy Cross or taking an approved leave of absence.
 If you're withdrawing or leaving Holy Cross, please call or stop by to let us know.
 Doing so will help ensure that we get your refund to you as soon as possible.

-If a student is a recipient of Federal Title IV financial aid, refunds to those programs are required by federal law to be the first priority and must be returned in the following order: Unsubsidized Stafford Loan, Subsidized Stafford Loan, Federal Perkins Loan, Federal Plus Loan, Federal Pell Grant and Federal SEOG.
+If a student is a recipient of Federal Title IV financial aid, refunds to those programs are required by federal law to be the first priority and must be returned in the following order: Unsubsidized Stafford Loan, Subsidized Stafford Loan, Federal Plus Loan, Federal Pell Grant and Federal SEOG.
 A student is not eligible for a refund until all Federal Title IV programs and other scholarships are reimbursed as required and all outstanding balances with the College have been cleared.

 All refunds are calculated and issued from the Office of the Bursar.
 Federal regulations require that the final tuition statement of all withdrawing students be finalized no later than 30 days after the withdrawal date.

-For further information concerning the details of the refund policy, contact the Bursar's Office (508) 793-2521.
+For further information concerning the details of the refund policy, contact the Bursar's Office 508-793-2521.